Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Amalgam (TO BE EXPANDED/MOVED)

     Amalgams are a sub-race of creatures infested by the true Apitekt, not fully subsumed but with traits imprinted upon them, for better or worse.
-Visible changes can vary wildly, as
+Visible changes can vary wildly as the individual's infestation worsens.

     | **Alien Body**
     | Reduces most outside attempts to heal you by 1 success and causes drugs to be unpredictable.
 When ingesting a drug or potion not specifically made to compensate, roll one die.
 1-2 causes no effect; 3-4 causes its normal effect; 5-6 doubles its effect as if using a second copy of that item, including strain.